geraldWilliam/Diver/README.md

 ### Previews

 For simple views, previews are trivial to configure.
 For complex views, provide an observable for the source of truth.
 This observable should be set up to supply mock data.
-In TimelineView, for example, we do this by initializing a `Posts` object with a `MockPostsRepository`.
+In FeedView, for example, we do this by initializing a `Posts` object with a `MockPostsRepository`.
 For some views, the source of truth is supplied as an initialization argument.
 For others, the source of truth is injected into the environment.
-In this example application, we use the environment for both the TimelineView and the PostDetailView.
+In this example application, we use the environment for both the FeedView and the PostDetailView.

 For many developers, previews are unstable.
 They often fail to load for complex views.
 When they do fail, the error messaging is not always helpful.
 If you encounter a failure, make sure that you have supplied all required dependencies for the view.
 If that doesn‘t fix it, try splitting your complex view into smaller components.